 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase commands.
 These bits are written with the Write Status Register (WRSR) command.
-When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table 5&6) becomes protected against Page Program (PP), Sector Erase (SE) and Block Erase (BE) commands.
+When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table 3) becomes protected against Page Program (PP), Sector Erase (SE), Block Erase (BE), and Chip Erase (CE) commands.
 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits can be written provided that the Hardware Protected mode has not been set.
-The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 0 and CMP=0 or the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.

-SRP1, SRP0 bits
+SRP1.
+SRP0 bits